Black Americans reflect on a brutal week: ‘We are sick and tired of being sick and tired’

 “Basically, they were wasting their time, and the mayor of Kenosha was wasting their tax dollars,” he said.
 “They were just here for nothing, just standing there.”

-Later that night in Georgia, a pair of Democratic candidates — including the Black pastor of the historic Ebenezer Baptist Church — were headed for wins in tight Senate races, a historic flip of a traditionally red state that has been credited to the unprecedented organizing of and by Black voters.
+Later that night in Georgia, a pair of Democratic candidates — including the Black pastor of the historic Ebenezer Baptist Church — were headed for wins in tight Senate races, a historic flip of a traditionally red state that has been credited in a large part to the unprecedented organizing of and by voters of color.

 For Tatiana Washington, watching the Georgia results come in brought a wave of mixed feelings, like being “in two worlds,” hours after finding out the officer who shot Blake would not face charges.